londonbit/angular-challenge/RxJS/Challenge_1-simple-timer.md

-# Task: Create a Simple Timer
+# Challenge 1: Simple Timer
 Objective
 Understand how to create and subscribe to observables in RxJS using interval, take, and map.
 By the end of this task, the learner should be comfortable creating a timer observable and using it to display numbers in the UI.